Alex Verdugo Player Props: Red Sox vs. Rangers

 Alex Verdugo At The Plate

-- Verdugo has an OPS of .815, fueled by an OBP of .358 and a team-best slugging percentage of .457 this season.
+- Verdugo leads Boston with a slugging percentage of .453, fueled by 36 extra-base hits.

-- Among the qualifying batters in MLB play, his batting average ranks 17th, his on-base percentage ranks 31st, and he is 52nd in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 18th in batting average, 31st in on-base percentage, and 58th in slugging.

-- Verdugo has had at least one RBI in 32.5% of his games this season (25 of 77), with more than one RBI seven times (9.1%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Verdugo has picked up an RBI in 32.1% of his games this year, with more than one RBI in 9.0% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored a run in 42 games this season, with multiple runs 10 times.
+- He has scored in 53.8% of his games this year, with two or more runs scored in 12.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.